fastobo/fastobo-syntax/README.md

 This project was developed by [Martin Larralde](https://github.com/althonos) as part of a Master's Degree internship in the [BBOP team](http://berkeleybop.org/) of the [Lawrence Berkeley National Laboratory](https://www.lbl.gov/), under the supervision of [Chris Mungall](http://biosciences.lbl.gov/profiles/chris-mungall/).
-Cite this project as:
+Please cite this project as:

 *Larralde M.* **Developing Python and Rust libraries to improve the ontology ecosystem** *\[version 1; not peer reviewed\].* F1000Research 2019, 8(ISCB Comm J):1500 (poster) ([https://doi.org/10.7490/f1000research.1117405.1](https://doi.org/10.7490/f1000research.1117405.1))